This course is FREE with an Online Subscription

 Tim Murray

-I have been teaching in Government and Non-Government schools since 2003 and have a particular interest in developing approaches to teaching and learning that enhance students' skills in analysing and responding to various texts.
-I also aim to equip teachers to mark student work and provide meaningful feedback via practical and strategic learning activities and resources.
+Tim has taught in government and non-government schools since 2003 and has a particular interest in developing approaches to teaching and learning that enhance students' skills in analysing and responding to various texts.
+He aims to equip teachers to mark student work and provide meaningful feedback via practical and strategic learning activities and resources.

 Features of TTA Online PD